Oral strips — thin-film, no-water doses for daily-use and travel ranges.

 Strip chemistry constrains active selection — water-soluble, low-dose actives perform best.
 DAT reviews the target active list against film compatibility before any spec lock.

-What documentation gates apply?
+What documentation review steps apply?

 Brief review, spec confirmation, artwork review per the target-market framework, and batch-specific Certificate of Analysis after QC release.